What’s your initial first reaction to the question, “What is a community college?”

 - Step 2: Fill out the application.

-- Step 3: Submit your high school diploma, GED or transcripts
+- Step 3: Submit transcripts.

 Community colleges offer two-year associate’s degrees, certificate programs